captain-discord/captain/docs/docs/setup/prerequisites.md

 I use [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) to get Docker up and running properly.

+## Docker Compose

+Docker Compose allows us to easily and quickly deploy several services at once with a single, easy to remember command.

+See [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) for setup instructions.

 ## Redis

 The final prerequisite is Redis.
 Redis is an in-memory database (in other words a cache) that Captain uses to temporarily store information for spam detection.
 You'll find that [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04) will prove useful.